jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 ### Test Google Analytics

-Test your voice app, after a bit your session should appear in your tracking website.
+Test your voice app, after a bit your session should appear at your tracking website.

 ## Usage
 Google Analytics for Jovo is designed to tie tracking data to users and intents (without having the developer to mess with it).
 It separates into the parts: